JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 </div>

 ### Automatic external declaration generation with Dukat
 [Dukat](https://github.com/kotlin/dukat) is a tool currently in development which allows the automatic conversion of TypeScript declaration files (`.d.ts`) into Kotlin external declarations.
-This aims to makes it more comfortable to use libraries from the JavaScript ecosystem in a type-safe manner in Kotlin, reducing the need for manually writing wrappers for JS libraries.
+This aims to makes it more comfortable to use libraries from the JavaScript ecosystem in a type-safe manner in Kotlin, reducing the need for manually writing external declarations and wrappers for JS libraries.

 **Please note that Dukat is still experimental.** If you encounter any problems, please report them in Dukat's [issue tracker](https://github.com/kotlin/dukat/issues).

 The Kotlin/JS Gradle plugin provides an integration with Dukat.
-When enabled, typesafe wrappers are automatically generated for npm dependencies and can be used from Kotlin.
+When enabled, type-safe Kotlin wrappers are automatically generated for npm dependencies that either provide their own TypeScript definitions, or have definitions available in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.
 You have two different ways of selecting if and when Dukat should generate declarations: at build time, and manually via a Gradle task.

 #### Generating external declarations at build time